 HoneyWell’s New Solstice Line

 Honeywell is one of the three big refrigerant manufactures in the world and are the ones to watch for new industry trends.
 Honeywell announced this week that they have begun production on four new HFO refrigerants under their Solstice brand name.
-You can view their press release by clicking here.
+You can view their press release on the Honeywell website.
 These steps are being taken in accordance to the agreement HoneyWell made with the Obama administration to diminish the use of HFCs and to begin creating alternative refrigerants.

 Honeywell’s new offerings include: